 Systematic instruction refers to a carefully designed teaching sequence likened to a well-detailed plan.
 This structured approach ensures students build knowledge logically, starting from simple ideas and moving to complex skills.
 For example, systematic instruction might begin by teaching basic sounds in reading, allowing students to connect these sounds into words.

 Through this method, new knowledge is consistently linked to what students have already mastered.
 This ensures concepts are relevant and easily applicable.
 By weaving together phonemic awareness, phonics, fluency, vocabulary, and comprehension, systematic instruction supports a strategic development of reading skills.
-Ensuring students possess the necessary background knowledge before introducing new concepts maximizes learning efficiency.
+Ensuring students possess the necessary background knowledge before introducing new concepts maximises learning efficiency.

 Task Breakdown and Simplification